COSC3020/tsp-local-search-ziyuWang6666/README.md

 What is the worst-case asymptotic time complexity of your implementation?
 What is the worst-case asymptotic memory complexity?
 Add your answer, including your reasoning, to this markdown file.

+### Answer

+#### The total worst-case time complexity is constant with O(maxIterate * (len + k - i + 1)).

+1. The function twoOptSwap takes the route length O(len), then createRoute.slice(i+1, k+1) is create a new array with time complexity of O(k-i+1), and then reverses elements in place.
+So, the worst-case time complexity is O(len+ k-i+1).

+2. The countPathLength function iterating over route and count to totalLength whose worst-case time complexity is O(len)

+3. tsp_ls takes O(maxIterate)

+So, the total complexity of this implementation is O(maxIterate * (len + k - i + 1)).

+#### The worst-case memory complexity is O(len*2^(len-1) + len), where 'len' is the route length.

+1. The memory complexity of the twoOptSwap function is O(len + k - i + 1).

+2. The countPathLength function memory complexity is constant since adding totalLength every time O(1).

+3. len, currentRoute, cur, j, i, k, newRoute: O(len).
+The tsp function has two options for including cities in the subset: either they are included or not.
+This leads to a total of 2^(len-1) possible subsets.
+The cache object must store results for each combination of subsets and starting cities, resulting in a size of O(len * 2^(len-1)).

+Therefore, the total memory complexity in worst-case of O(len*2^(len-1) + len).